baked1banana/baked1banana/README.md

 Tbh I'm just here to post my stuff

-If you want to personally contact me my discord is @baked1banana
+If you want to personally contact me my discord is @baked1banana and my email is baked1banana@gmail.com

 <!---
 baked1banana/baked1banana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.